StackVista/stackstate-docs/develop/tutorials/external_events_tutorial.md

 The sample project is shipped with a single `run.sh` script that does the following:

-* checks for the presence of the `STS_STS_URL` and `STS_API_KEY` environment variables
+1. Check for the presence of the `STS_STS_URL` and `STS_API_KEY` environment variables.
-* places the environment variables in the correct configuration files
+2. Place the environment variables in the correct configuration files.
-* installs the StackState agent if it isn't already installed
+3. Install the StackState Agent if it isn't already installed.
-* starts the StackState agent if it isn't already started
+4. Starts the StackState Agent if it isn't already started.
-* invokes Puppet to make some configuration changes to the virtual machine
+5. Invoke Puppet to make some configuration changes to the virtual machine.

 Now, go ahead and trigger the script: